awarenessxz/TempFileDrop/storage-service/README.md

 2. **Event Feedback**
     - when files are uploaded / downloaded / deleted, an event will be triggered.
     - consumers can tagged the event with a **routingkey** such that only queues with this routing key will receive the message.
+3. **Anonymous Uploads / Download**
+    - no login is required to upload and download files.

 #### More about StorageId